 Combining warm, roasted eggplant with a cool, creamy Greek yogurt elevates the tasting experience.
 Warm Mediterranean spices and fresh herbs make this simple dish, next-level good.

-This recipe was inspired by, well - can we be real here? - a sorry looking eggplant in my fridge.
+This recipe was inspired by, well — can we be real here? — a sorry looking eggplant in my fridge.
 The fridge is also on its last legs and sounds like it’s going to blast off into space any second, and it’s driving. me. nuts.
-I should be baking all those frozen cookie dough balls before it completely dies on me, leaving me up a creek with 4 batches of thawing dough, and no party!
+I should be baking all those frozen cookie dough balls before it completely dies on me, leaving me up a creek with four batches of thawing dough, and no party!

-Anyhow, the contents of the dying fridge were the aforementioned sad eggplant, greek yogurt, sun-blushed tomatoes and crispy chickpeas.
+Anyhow, the contents of the dying fridge were the aforementioned sad eggplant, Greek yogurt, sun-blushed tomatoes and crispy chickpeas.
 I love the contrast of warm and cool foods (ice cream and warm brownie) or creamy and crunchy (chips and dip, anyone?) and this dish ticks all the boxes.

 This is a very simple version of something you can really take to town and embellish for company.
 Let’s call this the pantry version, if you will.
 You could add mint and garlic to the yogurt for a simple tzatziki, amp up the spices, add some heat, and get nice grill marks on the eggplant.
-But this version here took only 5 minutes to put together as I already had the componenta.
+But this version here took only five minutes to put together as I already had the components.
 Strip it down further to bare naked chickpeas and cherry tomatoes, and you’re still going to have one heck of a salad to enjoy!